sodafoundation/architecture-analysis/specs/SIM/PerfomanceMontoringDesign.md

 ![](Resources/delfin_architecture_with_thirdPraty.jpg)

-## Delfin metric model persistence
+## Delfin metric model and persistence
-Delfin by defualt  use [Prometheus](https://prometheus.io/) to persist metric data unless user configured a thridparty TSDB.
-In case user use DB other than prometheus, an exorter for the same has to be integrated with delfin . delfin metric data model is inspired from [Prometheus data model](https://prometheus.io/docs/concepts/data_model/) to support time series data persistence .
+Delfin by default  use [Prometheus](https://prometheus.io/) to persist metric data unless user configured a thridparty TSDB.
+In case user use DB other than Prometheus, an exporter for the same has to be integrated with delfin . delfin metric data model is inspired from [Prometheus data model](https://prometheus.io/docs/concepts/data_model/) to support time series data persistence .
 ### data model